Bayesian error propagation for neural-net based parameter inference: Bayesian posterior for neural-net assisted inference

 For any random variable, a Bayesian solution requires the probability distribution that this variable follows.
 We denote the distribution as $\fatdelta(\bop) \sim \calD(\fatdelta(\bop)| \cdot)$, where the placeholder $\cdot$ denotes variables that specify the distribution further, for example, a mean and a variance if $\calD$ is a Gaussian.

 In the worst case of neural net training, the neural net will have approximation errors that strongly vary with the values of $\bop$.
 For example there might be parameter ranges for which the neural net succeeds in approximating the parametric explanation of the data, and there might be areas where it deviates strongly from the training set.
 In this case, we would have $\calD(\fatdelta(\bop)|\bop, \cdot)$, i.e. the distribution of neural net approximation errors will explicitly depend on the parameters themselves.
 A Bayesian solution to propagating the neural net's errors would then still be possible, as long as $\calD$ can be accurately estimated.
 This could e.g. be achieved by histograming the approximation errors over different patches of the parameter range.
-Another solution to a spatially-varying distribution $\calD$ would be to model it with a Gaussian process, see e.g.~\citet{HarryGauss}, who however find that propagating a full Gaussian process error is too complex, resulting in a posterior that is worse than if the approximation error were ignored.
+Another solution to a spatially-varying distribution $\calD$ would be to model it with a Gaussian process, see e.g.~\citet{HarryGauss}, who however find that a Gaussian process is an inaccurate error model for a deterministic function.
+Accordingly, they find that the posterior using a Gaussian process model differs more from the true posterior than if the error were ignored all together.

 Adopting a Gaussian process would also allow us to treat the approximation error as known at all validation points.
 However, using a Gaussian process for the sake of modelling spatially varying approximation errors necessitates that hyperparameters must be set.
 To avoid such hyper-parameters, we hence prefer to treat the approximation error as random also at the validation points.
 This is a conservative choice as it treats the approximation error at the validation points with the same uncertainty as in between the validation points.